5 key takeaways. Lessons Learned from Delivering a Hybrid Workshop.

 It’s important to be prepared and deliver a good experience for those online.

-I took the liberty of writing my 5 lessons learned from delivering these hybrid workshops – relevant for all tech levels, whether you’re using just a laptop and webcam or advanced gear like a Stream Deck and VideoMic.
+We took the liberty of writing our 5 lessons learned from delivering these hybrid workshops – relevant for all tech levels, whether you’re using just a laptop and webcam or advanced gear like a Stream Deck and VideoMic.

 1. Design your workshops for virtual and face-to-face participants alike.